BMW Rod Bearings – M3, M5, M6

 At this time we also recommend replacing the Motor Mounts if they are worn as it will save you time and labor in the long run.

-Bavarian RennSport offers the ability to book a FREE inspection, oil change, diagnostic, and pre purchase inspection appointments online.
+Bavarian Rennsport offers the ability to book FREE inspection, oil change, diagnostic, and pre purchase inspection appointments online.
 To prevent no shows, for all of the appointments, except the FREE inspection, you will be required to input your credit card to reserve your appointment.
 We require 24 hour cancellation notice for a full refund.

 If you do not see your type of appointment listed in the dropdown or if you have questions, please call or text (904) 270-9390.